FreeFlarum/freeflarum.com/docs/tutorials/exporting-forum.md

 FreeFlarum is sorry to see you go, but good luck with your forum!

-Please [do let us know](/support) if you have any suggestions for us to improve our service.
+Please, [let us know](/discuss) if you have any suggestions for us to improve our service.
 Thank you!